SarthakJag/activ5-ble-sample-android/README.md

 device.startIsometric(context)
 ```

-When a device has been connected the delegate function onConnected is going to be called.
+When a device has been connected the delegate function deviceConnected is going to be called.

 ```bash
 func deviceConnected(device: A5Device) {